LucasCouto287/abdullah-K.github.io/README.md

 Hello everyone!

 This is my portfolio website which is hosted by GitHub Pages.
-I used CSS Bootstrap, jQuery, and some other wonderful plugins like magnific popup and scrollReveal to make this website work.
+I'm using Bootstrap, jQuery, and some other wonderful plugins like Magnific Popup and scrollReveal to make this website work.